 Description: The type-token fallacy is committed when a word can refer to either a type (representing an abstract descriptive concept) or a token (representing an object that instantiates a concept) is used in a way that makes it unclear which it refers to, the statement is ambiguous.
 This is a more specific form of the ambiguity fallacy.

-Salesperson: Toyota manufactures dozens of cars, so if you don't like this one you can see others.
+Salesperson: Toyota manufactures like four dozens of cars, so if you don't like this one you can see others.

 Prospect: I would have guessed they made closer to millions of cars.

-Explanation: The salesperson was referring to the different types of cars Toyota makes, not how many instances (or tokens) of each car were manufactured.
-By not specifically stating "types of cars," the statement was ambiguous and unnecessarily confusing.
+Explanation: The salesperson was referring to the different types of cars (models) Toyota makes, not how many instances (or tokens) of each car were manufactured.
+By not specifically stating "types of cars" or "models," the statement was ambiguous and unnecessarily confusing.

 Tip: As always, be as clear in your communication as possible and avoid any unnecessary confusion.